Private equity firms prepare acquisition offers for Save-A-Lot-sources

+BRIEF-Facebook adds new "universal signals" to determine authenticity of posts - Blog

+* Says adding new "universal signals" to determine whether a post on News Feed might be authentic - Blog

-Some of the world's largest buyout firms are preparing offers for Supervalu Inc's (SVU.N) Save-A-Lot business, making an outright sale of the U.S. discount grocery chain more likely than a spin-off, according to people familiar with the matter.
+July 29 Some of the world's largest buyout firms are preparing offers for Supervalu Inc's Save-A-Lot business, making an outright sale of the U.S. discount grocery chain more likely than a spin-off, according to people familiar with the matter.

-Private equity firms Advent International Corp, KKR & Co LP (KKR.N), Clayton, Dubilier & Rice LLC, TPG Capital LP, Onex Corp OCX.TO and Thomas H. Lee Partners LP are participating in an auction for Save-A-Lot, the people said this week.
+Private equity firms Advent International Corp, KKR & Co LP , Clayton, Dubilier & Rice LLC, TPG Capital LP, Onex Corp and Thomas H. Lee Partners LP are participating in an auction for Save-A-Lot, the people said this week.

 Some of these firms could make binding offers that will value Save-A-Lot at as much as $1.8 billion, the people said.
 Supervalu is expected conclude the auction in the coming weeks and decide whether to sell Save-A-Lot outright or spin it off to Supervalu shareholders, the people added.